marcaoas/multiupload-uploadify/README.md

 ###Getting started

-To gem add this to your Gemfile
+To use add this to your Gemfile

 ``` ruby
 gem "multiupload-uploadify"